Mrwhononumber/Quasar/README.md

 # Quasar - Your favorite space news and articles App! 🚀
-Simple iOS application in Swift
+Simple iOS application in Swift for browsing the latest space news and articles

 # Application Features